lxde/lxterminal/README.md

 ### Dependencies

 This dependency is listed as the package name used in Debian.
-If your distribution is not Debian or its derivatives, you could find equivalents for your target distribution.
+If your distribution is neither Debian nor its derivatives, you could find equivalents for your target distribution.

 Basic requirements for building:
 * libglib2.0-dev